Nick-heneisen/05-FPS-Maze/README.md

-# Exercise-05b-Procedural-Generation

-Exercise for MSCH-C220

-An implementation of a procedurally-generated 3D maze.
-Also, a simple in-game menu.
+# Project 5 FPS Maze
+For class, 11/19/2022

+a small game where you go through a maze.

 ## Implementation

-Built using Godot 3.5
+-randomly generated maze
+-cursor is bound to screen, unless the game is paused.

 ## References
 This project is an adaptation of the excellent tutorial from [KidsCanCode](https://kidscancode.org/blog/2018/08/godot3_procgen1/)

 ## Future Development

-None
+none planned.

 ## Created by
 Nicholas Heneisen